Professional white goods removal and responsible disposal

 What appliances are considered white goods?

-White goods are major appliances used during housekeeping tasks.
+In Australia, the term white goods typically refers to major household appliances used during housekeeping tasks.
 Unlike plumbing fixtures, these machines require electricity or fuel to run and are named after the white enamel that was once used to finish the machines.
 White goods include dishwashers, laundry machines, freezers, refrigerators, stoves, water heaters, microwaves, air conditioners, and trash compactors.

 What is the difference between white goods and brown goods?